+'''

+org.jboss.soa.esb.message.transport.type

-org.jboss.soa.esb.message.transport.type File, FTP, JMS, SQL, or Hibernate.
+File, FTP, JMS, SQL, or Hibernate.

+'''

+org.jboss.soa.esb.message.source

-- org.jboss.soa.esb.message.source The name of the file from which the message was read. - org.jboss.soa.esb.message.time.dob org.jboss.soa.esb.mesage.time.dod The time the message left the ESB, e.g., the time it was died.
+The name of the file from which the message was read.

+'''

+org.jboss.soa.esb.message.time.dob

+'''

 The time the message entered the ESB, e.g., the time it was sent, or the time it arrived at a gateway.